patrickaprent2121/Strata-Jekyll-Theme/_posts/2019-08-18-HW10-Text_to_Map.markdown

                             # first, we search for the Latitude part and store it to latGr
                             latGr = re.search(r"<Latitude>(.*)</Latitude>", d).group(1)

-                            # Longitude and Latitude in decimals are unfortunately not really precise in the tgn files
+                            # Longitude and Latitude in decimals are unfortunately not precise in the tgn files
-                            # therefore within latGr we're getting degrees, minutes and seconds, and recalculate the decimal
+                            # therefore within latGr we're getting degrees, minutes and seconds, to calculate the decimal
                             degrees = re.search(r"<Degrees>(.*)</Degrees>", latGr).group(1)
                             minutes = re.search(r"<Minutes>(.*)</Minutes>", latGr).group(1)
                             seconds = re.search(r"<Seconds>(.*)</Seconds>", latGr).group(1)
                             decimal_lat = re.search(r"<Decimal>(.*)</Decimal>", latGr).group(1)

                             # Calculating lat as decimal:
                             # "try block" testing if there are coordinates at all.
-Otherwise giving out an error exception and "NA"
+Otherwise give out error exception and "NA"
                             try:
                                 lat = int(degrees) + (float(minutes) * 1/60) + (float(seconds) * 1/60 * 1/60)
                                 lat = str(lat) # lat transformed to string

                                 decimal_lat = str(decimal_lat) # decimal_lat also as string..

-                                # ..and checking if there is a minus (for direction West/South), if so, adding that to variable "lat"
+                                # ..and checking if there is a minus (for direction West/South), if so, adding that to "lat"
                                 if "-" in decimal_lat:
                                     lat = "-"+lat
                             except ValueError: # error exception returning str "NA" when there are no coordinates